Photos from Virginia men's basketball vs. UMBC - Friday, March 16, 2018

 In his first season as a head coach in 2006-07, Bennett took a Washington State squad projected to finish last in the Pac-10 prior to the season and led it to 26 wins (26-8 record), matching the school record, and a second-place finish in the conference with a 13-5 mark.
 That year, the Cougars made their first NCAA Tournament appearance in 13 years, defeating Oral Roberts in the first round before suffering a double-overtime loss to Vanderbilt in the second round.

-Bennett’s teams have not only been successful on the court, but also in the classroom.
-Virginia's Jerome Meyinsse received the ACC’s Skip Prosser Award in 2010 as the conference’s top men’s basketball student-athlete, and Meyinsse and Will Sherrill were named to the 2010 ACC All-Academic Men’s Basketball Team.
+Bennett’s teams have not only been successful on the court, but also in the classroom and community.
+UVA’s Anthony Gill (2016), Brogdon (2015) and Harris (2014) were named to the NABC Allstate Good Works Team.
+Jerome Meyinsse received the ACC’s Skip Prosser Award in 2010 as the conference’s top men’s basketball student-athlete, and Meyinsse and Will Sherrill were named to the 2010 ACC All-Academic Men’s Basketball Team.
 Sherrill was named to the ACC All-Academic Basketball Team for the second consecutive year in 2011 and Will Regan was also named to the team.
-Four Washington State players were named to the 2009 Pac-10 All-Academic First Team, while a school-record five players (three first team and two second team) were honored as Pac-10 All-Academic selections the year before.
+Four Washington State players were named to the 2009 Pac-10 All-Academic First Team, while a school-record five players were honored as Pac-10 All-Academic selections the previous year.
 The conference’s Scholar Athlete of the Year for men’s basketball in 2008 and 2009 were members of the Washington State program.

 Before taking over as the head coach at Washington State, Bennett was on the staff of his father, Dick, for three seasons in Pullman, the last two as associate head coach.
-The previous four years Bennett was at Wisconsin, serving on the staffs of his father, Brad Soderberg and current Badger head coach Bo Ryan.
-While Bennett was at Wisconsin the Badgers participated in the NCAA Tournament all four years, reaching the 2000 Final Four and the Sweet 16 in 2003.
+The previous four years Bennett was at Wisconsin, serving on the staffs of his father, Brad Soderberg and Bo Ryan.
+While Bennett was at Wisconsin, the Badgers participated in the NCAA Tournament all four years, reaching the 2000 Final Four and the Sweet 16 in 2003.
 Wisconsin also earned a share of the Big Ten title in 2002 and 2003.
-Bennett was instrumental in the recruiting of Devin Harris, the fifth overall pick in the 2004 NBA Draft, to Wisconsin.
+Bennett was instrumental in the recruitment of Devin Harris, the fifth overall pick in the 2004 NBA Draft, to Wisconsin.

-In the summer of 2011, Bennett was selected by USA Basketball to be a court coach for the USA Basketball Men’s World University Games National Team training camp at the U.S. Olympic Training Center in Colorado Springs, Colo.
+Bennett served as an assistant coach for the gold-medal winning USA, which included Virginia’s Mike Tobey, at the 2013 FIBA U19 World Championship in Prague, Czech Republic.
+In the summer of 2011, Bennett was a court coach for the USA Basketball Men’s World University Games National Team training camp at the U.S. Olympic Training Center in Colorado Springs, Colo.